TimenyaSupangibab/TimenyaSupangibab/README.md

 - 🎮 Made modded Minecraft and Garry's Mod projects as a kid (the fun beginnings!)
 - 💻 Built **2 complete systems** from scratch with CRUD features using PHP & MySQL
 - 🕹️ Developed a game in **Unity** using C#
-- 🌱 Skilled in **Laravel backend** — experienced, working towards pro level
+- 🌱 Skilled in **Laravel backend**.
+Experienced, working towards pro level

 ---